 In addition to the Cathedrals, other historically and spiritually significant churches and shrines often visited by pilgrims include:

-Sacred Heart of Guadalupe Parish and Shrine to Our Lady of Guadalupe: A historic parish established by Carmelite refugees in the early 1900s, featuring a shrine dedicated to Our Lady of Guadalupe.
+Sacred Heart of Guadalupe Parish and Shrine to Our Lady of Guadalupe in Kansas City, Missouri, a historic parish established by Carmelite refugees in the early 1900s, featuring a shrine dedicated to Our Lady of Guadalupe and located just northwest of Penn Valley Park.

-Our Lady of Good Counsel / Divine Mercy Shrine: Located in the downtown area, this church is recognized as the Divine Mercy Shrine for Kansas City.
+Our Lady of Good Counsel / Divine Mercy Shrine in Kansas City, Missouri, located in the Midtown Westport area, this church is recognized as the Divine Mercy Shrine for KCMO.